-- Contact your local building code department to determine if a building permit is necessary and for information on applicable bylaws (distance from property lines, buildings, fencing requirements, etc.) - If you are doing any excavating, contact your local gas, electric, and cable-company to ensure that there are no underground lines - Locate the hot tub, where practical, within close distance of a door to the house to maximize potential winter use. - Ensure that all hot tub support equipment is easily accessible and protected from the elements - If possible, locate the hot tub where you will enjoy some privacy, out of the site of neighbours.
-If this is not possible, a partial privacy or wind partition, or proper placement of the optional Hydropool cover lifter should provide adequate privacy - The hot tub support equipment is designed for indoor (out of the direct elements) use.
+- Contact your local building code department to determine if a building permit is necessary and for information on applicable bylaws (distance from property lines, buildings, fencing requirements, etc.) - If you are doing any excavating, contact your local gas, electric, and cable-company to ensure that there are no underground lines - Locate the hot tub, where practical, within close distance of a door to the house to maximize potential winter use. - Ensure that all hot tub support equipment is easily accessible and protected from the elements - The hot tub support equipment is designed for indoor (out of the direct elements) use.
 When your HYDROPOOL hot tub is equipped with a factory-installed cabinet, and installed as per the guidelines of this manual, the equipment will be adequately protected.
 If the hot tub is shipped without a cabinet, your custom cabinet or other structure must be designed to supply protection for the hot tub support equipment from rain, snow, splash water, etc., but still designed in a manner to ensure adequate ventilation.